Washington State

 No matter where you stay in Washington, you’re sure to have access to exciting and interesting parts of the state.

 - Seattle – You won’t run out of things to do in Seattle.
-The city’s dynamic and diverse culture make it one of the top places to stay in Seattle.
+The city’s dynamic atmosphere, culture, and prime location make it one of the top places to stay in Washington.

-- Port Angeles– Easily explore the Olympic Peninsula when you stay in this culturally rich city with a small-town feel.
+- Port Angeles – Easily explore the Olympic Peninsula in this culturally rich city with a small-town feel.

-- Bellingham– Its proximity to The North Cascades and the San Juan Islands make a stay in this college town a good option.
+- Bellingham – Its proximity to The North Cascades and the San Juan Islands makes a stay in this college town a good option.

 - Vancouver – Staying in this historic city will put you close to the Columbia River Gorge and across the river from Portland, Oregon.